Key takeaways

 Strengths

-- Opinionated quality — Willing to remove features that don't work well
+- Opinionated quality — Willing to remove features (and even revenue lines like ads) that don't fit

-- Generous free tier — $10/day grant enables real evaluation
+- Generous free tier — $10/day allowance enables real evaluation, now without ads

 Cautions

-- Breaking changes — "No backcompat, no legacy features" is a double-edged sword
+- Breaking changes — "No backcompat, no legacy features" is a double-edged sword; public thread sharing and the editor sidebar were both axed in 2026

 Pricing & Licensing